-Through termly review meetings the school will monitor the outcomes using the person centred principles, involving the young person, parents, class teacher, teaching assistants and other professionals as appropriate.
+Through termly review meetings the school will monitor the outcomes using the person-centred principles, involving the young person, parents, class teacher, teaching assistants and other professionals as appropriate.
 This will be done through SEND Review meetings every term.
 The graduated response model of assess, plan, do, review should be used (Code of Practice 6.45-6.56).
+Children's assessments will also be monitored on INSIGHT and will be discussed at termly progress meetings.